HumanSignal/label-studio-sdk/examples/README.md

 ## Export

+* [Export with filters](export_with_filters.py) - This example shows how to use the simplest version of exporting data with filters.
 * [Export snapshots](export_snapshots.py) - This example shows how to export, check export status and download JSON shapshots from Label Studio.
+This is detailed code on how to use snapshots.
+It includes the following steps:
+  * Create a snapshot
+  * Check the snapshot status
+  * Download the snapshot

 ## Machine Learning